Right after a relapse, the mind often moves toward one of two reactions: self-attack or avoidance.

 Stressful meeting → skipped gym → ate fast food alone → felt sluggish → scrolled phone in bed → saw suggestive image → searched for more → relapsed

-Not a list of ten new rules.
-One concrete, specific change based on what you just learned:
+Keep this to one concrete, specific change based on what you just learned:

 • "I will not bring my phone into the bedroom."